rust-lang/rust/text/0000-inline-semantic.md

 }
 ```

-This trivial implementation, however, will only report the panic happens inside `my_unwrap`.
+This trivial implementation, however, will only report the panic that happens inside `my_unwrap`.
 This is
-pretty useless, since it is the caller of `my_unwrap` that have made the wrong assumption!
+pretty useless since it is the caller of `my_unwrap` that made the wrong assumption!

 ```text
 $ ./2